chystarr/Lendious/README.md

 ## Build Instructions

-Node.js version >= 16 and PostgreSQL version >= 14 should be installed
+Node.js LTS version >= 16 and PostgreSQL LTS version >= 14 should be installed

 Clone the repository and have two terminals open